Doofenshmirtz-Evil-Incorp/Fuelish/CONTRIBUTING.md

 ## License

-By contributing to [Your Project Name], you agree that your contributions will be licensed under our [License](LICENSE.md).
+By contributing to Fuelish, you agree that your contributions will be licensed under our [License](LICENSE.md).

 Thank you for your interest in contributing to our project.
 Your help is greatly appreciated!